sunpy/sunraster/docs/data_types/spectrogram.rst

 SpectrogramCube
 ---------------

 The fundamental data class of the ``sunraster`` package is `~sunraster.SpectrogramCube`.
 It is designed to handle data representing one or more spectrograms of solar regions.
 `~sunraster.SpectrogramCube` stores its data as an array whose transformations between pixel and real world coordinates are described by a single ``astropy`` WCS (World Coordinate System) object.
-(For data that is described by multiple WCS objects, see the :ref:`sequence` :ref:`raster_sequence` sections below.)
+(For data that is described by multiple WCS objects, see the :ref:`sequence` :ref:`raster_sequence` sections.)

 `~sunraster.SpectrogramCube` is subclassed from `ndcube.NDCube` and so inherits the same attributes and methods.
 It also inherits much of the same slicing, coordinate transformation and visualization API and provides some additional convenience properties relevant to spectrogram data.

 Initialization
 ^^^^^^^^^^^^^^

 To initialize a basic `~sunraster.SpectrogramCube` object, all you need is an array containing the data and an `astropy.wcs.WCS` object describing the transformation from array-element (or pixel) space to real world coordinates.

-Let's create a 3D `numpy.ndarray` representing a series of spectrograms.
-Let the array shape be (3, 4, 5) and let every value be 1.
+Let's create a 3D `numpy.ndarray` representing a series of spectrograms, it will have a shape of (3, 4, 5) and let every value be 1.
-Let the first axis represent time (and/or space if the spectrogram slit is rastering across a solar region).
+The first axis will represent time (and/or space if the spectrogram slit is rastering across a solar region).
 Let the second represent the position along a dispersing slit, and the third represent the spectral axis.
 Although a WCS object can often be easily created by feeding a FITS header into the `astropy.wcs.WCS` class, we will create one manually here to be explicit.
 Note that due to (confusing) convention, the order of the axes in the WCS object is reversed relative to the data array.